practice problem 1

 - How does this value compare to the standard acceleration due to gravity (g)?

-- Are the results of your calculation in close enough agreement with the standard value to verify the mass-dependent portion of Newton's law of universal gravitation?
+- Are the results of your calculation close enough to the standard value to verify the distance-dependent portion of Newton's law of universal gravitation?
 Discuss briefly.

 g = Gm r2 g = (6.673 × 10−11 Nm2/kg2) (5.9736 × 1024 kg) (6.371 × 106 m)2 g = 9.82069 m/s2